epi052/feroxbuster/README.md

 #### Threads and Connection Limits: Examples

 To truly have only 30 active requests to a site at any given time, `-t 30 -L 1` is necessary.
 Using `-t 30 -L 2` will result in a maximum of 60 total requests being processed at any given time for that site.
 And so on.
-For a conversation on this, please see [Issue #126](https://github.com/epi052/feroxbuster/issues/126) which may provide more (or less) clarity ;)
+For a conversation on this, please see [Issue #126](https://github.com/epi052/feroxbuster/issues/126) which may provide more (or less) clarity :wink:

 ### ferox-config.toml
 After setting built-in default values, any values defined in a `ferox-config.toml` config file will override the